 7.x.10 Potential Requirements

-The oneM2M System shall be able to manage calibration information and training datasets for ML.
+The oneM2M System shall be able to manage calibration information and training datasets for ML to eliminate or minimize measurement errors from IoT sensors .

 The oneM2M System shall be able to perform ML using training datasets from reference IoT devices and notify calibration results to a target sensor that requires calibration.